dokipen/express-endpoint/README.md

 ## Howto

-Have a look at examples/test.js
+Have a look at examples/test.js.
+We are using express-endpoint on http://providers.embed.ly/, so you can check that out to see what it looks like.

 The gist of it is, there are two function available:

   * endpoint(opts) - Define and endpoint
   * endpoint.catalog(opts) - Create a view of the endpoint catalog (all created endpoints)

 ### Rules